-I remember my first trip to Vienna more than fifteen years ago very vividly.
-The first word that crossed my mind was ‘grand.
+I remember my first trip to Vienna in the early-1990’s very vividly.
+The first word that crossed my mind was ‘grand’.
 Vienna is indeed a grand city.
-From the magnificent Hofburg to the splendorous Schönbrunn Palace, the regal Spanish Riding School and the stately Belvedere and Albertina museums, Vienna oozes a unique brand of grandeur and pomp.
+From the magnificent Hofburg to the splendorous Schönbrunn Palace, the regal Spanish Riding School and the stately Belvedere and Albertina museums, Vienna oozes grandeur and pomp.
 The Viennese wore that brand on their sleeves, exuding pride and deeply-rooted traditions.
 Walking down the streets then (as a travelling student), I felt slightly out of place as I looked around at the well-dressed Viennese.
 There were no signs of ‘scruffy’, well, until I passed a shop window and saw my reflection.

 It was soon very clear to me that the contemporary urban scene in Vienna is alive and kicking, brimming with new ideas and concepts.
 I always thought of Vienna as a grand city with a rich cultural heritage, a city that was perhaps firmly-rooted in its glorious past.
 I’ve now discovered a vibrant, funky side to Vienna; one that’s characterised by youthful energy, artistic exuberance and cutting-edge concepts.
 Vienna has always been a city I would recommend to anyone.
 Now I have more reasons to do so.